firelink-sh/padder/README.md

 Run `cargo bench` to compare performance against the builtin `format!` macro.
 The benchmarks are organized by source type, feature, and alignment strategy.

-To benchmark the `enable_unsafe` feature to verify that hte use of `unsafe` optimizations actually improves performance on your system, run the following:
+To benchmark the `enable_unsafe` feature to verify that the use of `unsafe` actually improves performance on your system, run the following:

 ```
-cargo bench --bench enable_unsafe --features
+cargo bench --bench enable_unsafe --features enable_unsafe
-enable_unsafe
 ```